-Jonathan has served as the principal violist of the Santa Barbara Choral Society, and the Santa Ynez Valley Master Chorale for the 2015 and 2016 seasons.
+Jonathan is a member of the Opera Santa Barbara orchestra, and has served as principal violist of the Santa Barbara Choral Society, and the Santa Ynez Valley Master Chorale since 2015.
 In the recording studio, Jonathan has worked with RAYMOND, a boutique studio based in Buenos Aires and Santa Barbara, performing violin and viola tracks to TV commercials for the Argentine fashion house, VER.
 Jonathan is the featured soloist with the Choir of St. Barbara Parish, at the Old Mission Santa Barbara on their recent album My Hope is Arisen, released in 2015.
 Other works in Jonathan's discography include Made in California - the debut album of the Now Hear Ensemble - released in 2013, the Lament Cycle by Joel Feigin - performed by Helen Callus and the UC Santa Barbara Viola Studio - released on MSR Classics, 2012.

-Jonathan performs on three instruments: a viola commissioned in 2006 from New York luthier Guy Rabut, a violin of anonymous origin, and a carbon fiber viola by Mezzo Forte Strings, with bows by Bernard Walke, CodaBow, and CarBow.
+Jonathan performs on two instruments: a viola commissioned in 2006 from New York luthier Guy Rabut and a violin of anonymous origin, with bows by Bernard Walke, CodaBow, and CarBow.
 When appropriate, his instruments are generally amplified using a DPA 4061 microphone.

 Photos by Star Foreman Photography